srsholmes/snapshot-env/README.md

 `commit`

 Optional.
 Commit ID of the snapshot you would like to 'snapshot'.
-If commit is specified `snapshot-env` will checkout the commit and create a snapshot of your build at that commit. `snapshot-env` will checkout your existing branch after the snapshot has built so you can continue working.
+If commit is specified `snapshot-env` will checkout the commit and create a snapshot of your build at that commit.

 ## License